zubinchopra/portaldocs/portal-sdk/templates/portalfx-notifications.md

 A notification is a **short, informative message** letting the user know about, and ideally take action on, an event that has occurred (or may occur) in the system.
 Notifications must be **useful and relevant**.

 **Server events** are maintained by the public Event service.
-The Event service tracks all service events, which may be aggregated into larger operations, which are then visualized as notifications within the portal.
+The Event service tracks all service events, which may be aggregated into larger operations, which are then visualized as notifications within the Portal.
 The Notifications hub automatically surfaces notifications for all critical, error, and completed deployment events.

 **Client notifications** are only available in the current browser session.
 When the browser is refreshed, local, client notifications will be lost.
 Always prefer server events.